-In addition to the existing historic documentation, the properties surrounding the Parkhill point of interconnect have been reported on in recent archaeological assessments.
-The Stage 1 archaeological assessment of the nearby NextEra Bornish Wind Energy Centre was conducted by Archaeological Services Inc. (ASI) and was entitled Stage 1 Archaeological Assessment, Canadian Greenpower Wind Project, Counties of Huron, Middlesex and Lambton, Ontario (ASI 2009a) produced by ASI in May 2009 under PIF P057-456-2008.
-The first part of the NextEra Bornish Wind Energy Centre Stage 2 archaeological assessment was also conducted by ASI and was entitled Stage 2 Property Assessment (June 2009 Field Season), Bornish Wind Farm Project Environmental Assessment, East Williams, West Williams, and Adelaide Townships, Middlesex County, Ontario (ASI 2009b) produced by ASI in October 2009 under PIF P057-534-2009.
-The second part of the Stage 2 archaeological assessment for the NextEra Bornish Wind Energy Centre was again conducted by ASI and was entitled Stage 2 Archaeological Assessment (Property Assessment), Bornish Wind Farm Project, East Williams, West Williams, and Adelaide Townships, Middlesex County, Ontario (ASI 2011) produced by ASI in March 2011 under PIF P057-534-2009.
+Also, the properties surrounding the Parkhill POI study area have been reported on in recent archaeological assessments.
+The Stage 1 archaeological assessment of the nearby NextEra Bornish Wind Energy Centre was conducted by Archaeological Services Inc. (ASI) and was entitled Stage 1 Archaeological Assessment:

+Canadian Greenpower Wind Project, Counties of Huron, Middlesex and Lambton, Ontario (Archaeological Services Inc. 2009a) produced by ASI in May 2009 under PIF P057-456-2008.
+The first part of the NextEra Bornish Wind Energy Centre Stage 2 archaeological assessment was also conducted by ASI and was entitled Stage 2 Property Assessment (June 2009 Field Season): Bornish Wind Farm Project Environmental Assessment, East Williams, West Williams, and Adelaide Townships, Middlesex County, Ontario (Archaeological Services Inc. 2009b) produced by ASI in October 2009 under PIF P057-534-2009.
+The second part of the Stage 2 archaeological assessment for the NextEra Bornish Wind Energy Centre was again conducted by ASI and was entitled Stage 2 Archaeological Assessment (Property Assessment): Bornish Wind Farm Project, East Williams, West Williams, and Adelaide Townships, Middlesex County, Ontario (Archaeological Services Inc. 2011) produced by ASI in October 2009 under PIF P057-534-2009.
+The second part of the Stage 2 archaeological Assessment (Property Assessment): Bornish Wind Farm Project, East Williams, West Williams, and Adelaide Townships, Middlesex County, Ontario (Archaeological Services Inc. 2011) produced by ASI in March 2011 under PIF P057-534-2009.
 Recently, Golder conducted additional Stage 2 archaeological assessment for the 2011 layout of the NextEra Bornish Wind Energy Centre.
-This report was entitled Stage 2 Archaeological Assessment.
-NextEra Bornish Wind Energy Centre, Municipality of North Middlesex, Middlesex County, Ontario (Golder 2012a) and was produced on February 14, 2012 under PIF numbers P218-097-2011 and P319-013-2012.
+This report was entitled Stage 2 Archaeological Assessment: NextEra Bornish Wind Energy Centre, Municipality of North Middlesex, Middlesex County, Ontario (Golder 2012a) and was produced on February 14, 2012 under PIF numbers P218-097-2011 and P319-013-2012.

 The Parkhill POI will also connect the nearby NextEra Adelaide Wind Energy Centre's lands with the hydro lines on the east side of the study area.
-The Stage 1 archaeological assessment for this project was conducted by Golder in 2008 and was entitled Stage 1 Archaeological Assessment, Air Energy TCI Adelaide Wind Farm, Various Lots, Concession 1 to 5 N.E.R. and 1 to 4 S.E.R., Geographic Township of Adelaide, Middlesex County, Ontario (Golder 2009) produced in April 2009 under PIF P001-422-2008.
-The first part of the NextEra Adelaide Wind Energy Centre Stage 2 archaeological assessment was conducted by Golder in 2008, 2009, and 2010 and was entitled Stage 2 Archaeological Assessment, NextEra Adelaide Wind Farm, Various Lots, Concession 1 to 5 N.E.R. and 1 to 4 S.E.R., Geo.
+The Stage 1 archaeological assessment for this project was conducted by Golder in 2008 and was entitled Stage 1 Archaeological Assessment: Air Energy TCI Adelaide Wind Farm, Various Lots, Concession 1 to 5 N.E.R. and 1 to 4 S.E.R., Geographic Township of Adelaide, Middlesex County, Ontario (Golder 2009) produced in April 2009 under PIF P001-422-2008.
+The first part of the NextEra Adelaide Wind Energy Centre Stage 2 archaeological assessment was conducted by Golder in 2008, 2009, and 2010 and was entitled Stage 2 Archaeological Assessment: NextEra Adelaide Wind Farm, Various Lots, Concession 1 to 5 N.E.R. and 1 to 4 S.E.R., Geo.
 Township of Adelaide, Middlesex County, Ontario (Golder 2010a) produced in March 2010 under PIF numbers P001-452-2008, P001-526-2009, and P084-197-2010.
-The initial Stage 3 archaeological assessment for the NextEra Adelaide Wind Energy Centre was conducted by Golder in 2009 and 2010 and was entitled Stage 3 Archaeological Assessment, NextEra Adelaide Wind Farm, Various Lots, Concession 1 to 5 N.E.R. and 1 to 4 S.E.R., Geo.
+The initial Stage 3 archaeological assessment for the NextEra Adelaide Wind Energy Centre was conducted by Golder in 2009 and 2010 and was entitled Stage 3 Archaeological Assessment: NextEra Adelaide Wind Farm, Various Lots, Concession 1 to 5 N.E.R. and 1 to 4 S.E.R., Geo.
 Township of Adelaide, Middlesex County, Ontario (Golder 2010b), produced by Golder in April 2010 under PIFs P084-220-2009, P084-221-2009 and P084-198-2010.
-Additional Stage 2 archaeological assessment was conducted by Golder in 2011 and was entitled Stage 2 Archaeological Assessment, NextEra Adelaide Wind Energy Centre, Various Lots, Concessions 1 to 5 N.E.R. and 1 to 4 S.E.R., Geographic Township of Adelaide, Middlesex County, Ontario, produced by Golder (2012b) on February 21, 2012 under PIFs P218-096-2011 and P319-015-2012.
+Finally, a second Stage 2 archaeological assessment was conducted by Golder in 2011 and 2012 and was entitled Stage 2 Archaeological Assessment: NextEra Adelaide Wind Energy Centre, Various Lots, Concessions 1 to 5 N.E.R. and 1 to 4 S.E.R., Geographic Township of Adelaide, Middlesex County, Ontario (Golder 2012c) produced in February 2012 under PIF P319-018-2012.